We are dedicated to help answer your questions about billing and payments.

 Payment Options Including Full-Service Payment Plan

-Registration fees for the Fall 2020 term are due and payable July 31, 2020.
-Billing statements for students registered full time will be processed by July 6, 2020.
+Registration fees for the Spring 2021 term are due and payable January 8, 2021.
+Billing statements for students registered full time will be processed by December 9, 2020.
 Regardless of whether or not you have been billed, your financial obligation must be addressed in order for you to be cleared for attendance.
 If you are not cleared for attendance, then you may not be listed on class rosters as authorized to attend.

 Failure to pay by the due date will lead to a cashier's restriction on your account.
 A default charge of 1.5% of the unpaid balance is added each month on all past-due accounts.
 The University requires that all remittances be in the form of U.S. currency and that your check/money order be payable in U.S. dollars through a financial institution with an office in the United States.
 Students are responsible for any fees charged to the University by our bank for processing checks through a foreign collection agency or payments returned for non sufficient funds.

 Checks, money orders and traveler's checks should be made payable to University of Hartford.
 To expedite processing, please include your University ID number and name on all forms of payment.
 The University requires that all remittances be in the form of U.S. currency and that your check be payable in U.S. dollars through a financial institution with an office in the United States.
 Checks returned for insufficient funds or stop payment incur a $25 fee.
 All payments remitted with your statement stub should be sent to:

 The University no longer accepts credit card payments on campus.
 Credit card payments must be made using CASHNET Smartpay.
 CASHNET accepts MasterCard, Visa, Discover and American Express cards.
 If you wish to pay all or a portion of your charges this way, you may pay online by clicking the web payment link below.
 CASHNet charges a 2.75% service charge for domestic card payments.
 Fees for international cards may be higher.
 There is no fee for paying by e-check (ACH).